Quazi Golam Dastgir: Diplomatic career

 From 1984 to 1988 the general served as the High Commissioner of Bangladesh to Australia with concurrent accreditation to New Zealand, Papua New Guinea and Fiji.
 In 1984 he attended the Commonwealth Heads of Government Regional Meeting in Papua New Guinea, and served as the leader of the Bangladesh delegation to the Tenth Asian and Pacific Labour Ministers Conference held in Melbourne in October 1985.
 Later that year (1985), he led the Bangladesh delegation to the 44th International Cotton Advisory Committee meeting held in Sydney from 28 October to 1 November.

 In 1988 he was appointed Ambassador of Bangladesh to Saudi Arabia with concurrent accreditation to Jordan, Niger and Yemen.
 During this time, General Dastgir also served as the Permanent Representative of Bangladesh to the Organization of Islamic Conference (OIC), the Islamic Development Bank (IDB), and the Saudi Fund for Development.
 As the country's Permanent Representative to the OIC, Dastgir played a key role in the election of Bangladeshi candidate Ambassador Mohammad Mohsin as the Deputy Secretary General of the organisation.
-During his tenure to Saudi Arabia, Dastgir was instrumental in the decision of the Government of Bangladesh to send a contingent of troops, consisting of the First East Bengal Regiment (his own battalion) as part of Operation Desert Storm.
+During his tenure to Saudi Arabia, Dastgir was instrumental in the decision of the government of Bangladesh to send a contingent of troops, consisting of the First East Bengal Regiment (his own battalion) as part of Operation Desert Storm.
 This was Bangladesh's first participation in an international military coalition, and paved the way for the Bangladesh Armed Forces to take part in future United Nations peacekeeping operations across various world theatres.
-At this time Dastgir gave an interview to the Voice of America and spoke about regional security, including the steps taken by the Saudi Government to ensure the safety of Bangladesh nationals affected by the first Gulf War.
+At this time Dastgir gave an interview to the Voice of America and spoke about regional security, including the steps taken by the Saudi government to ensure the safety of Bangladesh nationals affected by the first Gulf War.
 In September, 1991 Ambassador Dastgir was decorated with the King Abdul Aziz Order (Class 1) by King Fahd of Saudi Arabia.

+Post-retirement

-In 1997, he was elected chairman of the Retired Armed Forces Officers Welfare Association (RAOWA) – Bangladesh's only veteran's association for army, navy and air force officers—and served a two-year term.
-Elected to the Bangladesh chapter of the Royal Commonwealth Society in 1998, Dastgir served as its Presidium Member and Vice-President until 2005.
+In 1997, he was elected chairman of the Retired Armed Forces Officers Welfare Association (RAOWA)– Bangladesh's only veteran's association for army, navy and air force officers—and served a two-year term.
+Elected to the Bangladesh chapter of the Royal Commonwealth Society in 1998, Dastgir served as its Presidium Member and vice-president until 2005.